translate/pootle/docs/upstream_differences.rst

 - User scores and rating based on submission similarities.

-- Timeline tracks all changes done to units.

 - Whole new set of quality checks (plus the related ``test_checks`` management command).

-- Project-specific announcements in a sidebar.

-- Maintenance mode middleware.
-It can be enabled in the settings before performing any app upgrades.

 - Screenshot prefix URL to allow integrating screenshots for units.